-I am a retired professional violin maker and repairmen with 35 years experience in the retail market of sales, repairs and the making of bowed string instruments.
+I am a professional violin maker and repairman with over 37 years experience in the retail market of sales, repairs, appraising, and the making of bowed string instruments.
 I graduated from the Chicago School of Violin Making in 1980 under the teachings of Master Violin Maker Tschu Ho Lee.
-I have made over 150 instruments (violins, violas, cello's, bass, viola d'amore and viola da gamba) and my instruments are played by professional and amateur players throughout the US.
+I have made 165 instruments (violins, violas, cello's, bass, viola d'amore and viola da gamba) and my instruments are played by professional and amateur players throughout the US.
 I have also taught approximately 20 individuals how to make instruments with 5 having gone into the profession.
-I have been a violinist for 45 years and have played with professional, semi-professional and amateur organizations.
-I have performed in many venues in the Eastern US.
+I have been a violinist since 1968 and have played with semi-professional and amateur organizations and have performed in many venues in the Eastern US.

 Links that are provided below are listed as they have some great information, I am not connected to them in any monetary way nor do I specifically recommend their services.

-Violin Society of America - Violin Makers Society
+Violin Society of America - Violin Makers Society, but anyone can join

 American Federation of Bow and Violin Makers

-Good & Free Online Violin Making Manual - A bit to abbreviated for the novice
+Good & Free Online Violin Making Manual - Too abbreviated for the novice

 The Violin Channel - Lots of information on current events in the violin world